NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 3. Third Feature : `list`

-The `IV_Meds` is a list made of 10 drugs, and the user can select one drug when he/she is entering the data of the item that is going to be wasted
+The `IV_Meds` is a list made of 10 drugs so far, and the user can select one drug when he/she is entering the data of the item that is going to be wasted

 Python code for the list `IV_Meds`;